-Doing a little bit of research, training for the Moon Walk should start around mid February for a mid March marathon.
+Doing a little bit of research, Moon Walk training should start around mid February for a mid May marathon.
 I am a couple of weeks ahead of schedule, but this isn’t a bad thing as it’s getting me out in the fresh air and also into the gym a lot more.
 Fresh air is also a great way to de stress when life throws those curve balls.

 My two mile dog walk this morning took me slightly longer than I anticipated as I stopped to talk to people on two occasions (see where my heart rate dropped right down there?
 I was talking and stood still!)